 The adult lice are easy to remove because they are larger and get caught by a fine-toothed comb.
 The eggs, or nits, are very small, and they blend in with light-colored hair.
 A louse lays her eggs one at a time on individual hairs, attaching each nit to a hair with a glue-like substance.
 It is hard to get them loose from the hair, and that is after you find them.
 Miss just one or two nits and you will have more lice in a week to ten days.
 This is how long they take to hatch.

 This combination of pesticide resistant lice and hard to see and remove nits makes head lice an even bigger challenge than ever.
 Fortunately, the medical community has been working hard to find new and better ways to deal with the problem.

 Among the most promising of the ways they have come up to deal with head lice is the AirAllé medical device, which we use at Lice Clinics of America lice treatment centers.
 Researchers at the University of Utah developed the AirAllé, which is an FDA-cleared medical device.
 The device uses carefully controlled warm air to dehydrate both the lice and the nits in a single treatment.
 Clinical trials found that it kills all the adult lice and 99.2 percent of nits.

 At Lice Clinics of America – Columbus, OH, we know you do not want to deal with this problem any longer than necessary.
-This is why we will, in the unlikely event of a treatment failure, re-treat you again for free.
+We offer a complimentary head check, 30 days after initial treatment.
+If there was treatment failure during the 30 days, we will retreat for free.
 We invite you to contact us for more information on how we can assist you in being rid of these pests.